-The Puget Sound Clean Air Agency (the Agency) and the Washington State Department of Ecology (Ecology) operated the monitoring network within the Agency's jurisdiction of King, Kitsap, Pierce, and Snohomish Counties in 2020.
+The Puget Sound Clean Air Agency (the Agency) and the Washington State Department of Ecology (Ecology) operated the monitoring network within the Agency's jurisdiction of King, Kitsap, Pierce, and Snohomish Counties in 2023.
 The network is comprised of meteorological and pollutant-specific monitors, as well as instruments dedicated to special studies.
 Data from the network are normally collected automatically via Ecology's data network, or in some cases, collected manually by field staff.
 Monitoring stations are located in a variety of geographic locations in the Puget Sound region.
 Monitors are sited according to EPA criteria to ensure a consistent and representative picture of air quality.

-Map 1 and Table 1 show King, Kitsap, Pierce, and Snohomish County monitoring sites used in 2020.
+Map 1 and Table 1 show King, Kitsap, Pierce, and Snohomish County monitoring sites used in 2023.
 An interactive map is available at www.pscleanair.gov/NetworkMap.
+The Kent site (James St & Central Ave, Kent) was temporarily decommissioned 6/20/2023 and not shown on this map.